The Wonder

 1. I’d like to better understand what you’re saying.

-3. Wanting to be right is keeping me from being open.
+3. Wanting to be right is keeping me from being civil and open.

 4. I think how I put things is in the way of us getting along.